Precise analyses for food and feed

 - PCR (Polymerase Chain Reaction) is a DNA-based method and detects the DNA of the allergenic component.

 In principle, both methods are highly specific and highly sensitive.
 However, depending on the allergen, one method may be more suitable than the other, for example in terms of sensitivity or specificity, or only one of the two methods may be available for the parameter in question.
-The experienced FoodChain ID account managers will advise you competently and comprehensively on these questions as well.
+The experienced FoodChain ID customer service will advise you competently and comprehensively on these questions as well.